-- Basic idea: due to their very weak interaction WISPs may traverse any wall opaque to Standard Model constituents (except v and gravitons). - WISP could transfer energy out of a shielded environment - WISP could convert back into detectable photons behind a shielding. - > "Shining-through-a-wall"
+- Basic idea: due to their very weak interaction WISPs may traverse any wall opaque to Standard Model constituents (except v and gravitons). - WISP could transfer energy out of a shielded environment - WISP could convert back into detectable photons behind a shielding.

-Coherent production and regeneration: $P{\gamma \to \Phi} \propto (B \cdot L)^2$
+Coherent production and regeneration: $P{\gamma \rightarrow \Phi} \propto (B \cdot L)^2$